Maddest-Lad/Linux-Utils/README.md

 - `ports` uses netstat to give you every currently open port
 - `sizeof <optional:file/dir>` displays the size of a file or directory, if given no arguments, runs on current dir
 - `diskspace` gives you a sorted list of who's taking up the most diskspace
-- `whereis <search term, * works>` wrapper for sudo find name cause it has weird formatting
+- `whereis <string - * works>` wrapper for sudo find name cause it has weird formatting

 #### History Based
 - `hs <int:n>` prints the last n lines of the history file